Not all cotton is equal.

 Organic cotton certified OCS (Organic Content Standard)

-Organic cotton certified GOTS (Global Organic Cotton Standard)
+Organic cotton certified GOTS (Global Organic Textile Standard)

 CmiA cotton (Cotton made in Africa)